-

 Everwalden's live show is raw and vulnerable, with spells of humor, sobering thoughts, and spacious yet detailed acoustic instrumentation work that challenges and charms audiences of diverse backgrounds.

--Jonathan Le Shana (Everwalden), writing about himself in the third person
+-Everwalden, writing about himself in the third person

 Virtual Tip Jar